hiyoneda/cosi-data-challenges-IPMU/examples/batch_scripts/pbs/README.txt

 job in the array is perfomed on a single node.

 array_job_sequence.sh:
-Use this when running an array job over multiple nodes.
+Use this when running an array job over multiple nodes with gnu_parallel.
 The script parallel.py needs to be modified to only take sys.argv[1], i.e. remove sys.argv[2].